 The Borgata has expanded its outdoor dining offerings to give guests more options.
 Besides its existing beer, the resort will be offering food and beer trucks along with the brand-new Sunbar at the Water Club, a hotel connected to the Borgata.

 Another way that the resort will be offering guests food and drinks is through a new program called BorgataEATS.
-This new program allows both takeout and delivery orders to be made at the Borgata’s many eateries that guests can eat both in their room as well as at home.
+It allows takeout and delivery orders to be made at the Borgata’s many eateries that guests can eat in their room as well as at home.

 “When we reopen, Borgata will introduce new outdoor dining experiences, as well as a convenient takeout program from several of our fine and casual dining outlets,” Johnson said.

 “We appreciate our guests’ and employees’ patience and understanding and look forward to welcoming them back.”